MoffKalast/SilkSpinner/README.md

 ![App](docs/diagram.png)

+As the bobbin on each side rotates, the magnets mounted on the central hub pass past the hall sensor and act as an encoder with 3 ticks per rotations, which is used to track the total distance.
+The level shifters convert the 5V hall sensor signals to safe 3.3V levels.

 The following BoM of electronic components was used for the second prototype, most parts are interchangable with general equivallents:

 | Quantity | Description                    |  Notes                    |